elk-audio/elk-docs/sushi/sushi_control_grpc.rst

 -  SessionController
 -  NotificationController

-All except NotificationController, define methods which the GUI can invoke to query Sushi on its state, and to issue commands to modify that state.
+All except NotificationController, define methods the GUI can invoke to query Sushi on its state, and issue commands to modify that state.

 For the details on the methods that can be invoked from each controller, please refer to the .proto file, and `elkpy library documentation <../elkpy-doc/elkpy.html>`__.